Sharing economy proving controversial in Calgary and beyond

 Despite the incident, a quick search of the Airbnb website reveals more than 300 Calgarians who are still willing to share their extra space.

 Last month, Ontario politician Tim Hudak introduced a bill that would provide provincewide guidelines for the “sharing economy,” including AirBnB.
 Hudak’s bill would see the time homeowners could rent their home on sites such as AirBnB without a licence limited to 120 days a year.

 “We should have a provincewide framework on these areas to help set the rules of the game, encourage investment, but at the heart of it to give people an opportunity to earn more money from assets they already own,” said Hudak.

-Similar legislation has also been proposed in Quebec, where AirBnB operators would be forced to respect the same bylaws and obtain the same government authorization as hotel and bed-and-breakfast operators in
+Similar legislation has also been proposed in Quebec, where AirBnB operators would be forced to respect the same bylaws and obtain the same government authorization as hotel and bed-and-breakfast operators in the province.

 Violators would face fines between $500 and $100,000, with the amount rising to more than $200,000, while users of the site would be charged the same provincial hospitality taxes paid in hotels.

 The legislation follows complaints made by the province’s hotel industry, which claims the home-sharing site allows for an unfair advantage.

 AirBnB recently announced its worldwide bookings are expected to reach more than 80 million in 2015.